A Minnie DAVIS is living North Croydon and working as a washerwoman on the 1903 Electrol Roll.

 When his daughter Mary Ann died in 1904, Charles was listed as being a schoolmaster but previously had only been listed as a labourer.

-We need some help with John so that future generations know who he is and that his existence here, although short in time, will not be forgotten.
+We need some help with Charles so that future generations know who he is and that his existence here, although short in time, will not be forgotten.
 Your contribution of information would be much appreciated.

 Charlotte Frances and her second husband, Robert RYAN, were living with her son Adolphus Friday McDOUGALL, his wife Janet (nee NEAL) and four of their children at 12 Cardigan Road, Bow, London when the 1881 census was taken.